-NTU Nephelometric Turbidity Units; Turbidity is a measure of the cloudiness of the water.
+NTU Nephelometric Turbidity Units: Turbidity is a measure of the cloudiness of the water.
 It is a good indicator of water quality.
 High turbidity can hinder the effectiveness of disinfectants.

-pCi/L picoCuries (units of radioactivity) per Liter
+pCi/L picoCuries per Liter (a unit of radioactivity)

 μS/cm micro Siemens per centimeter